Mange/roadie/README.md

 * Ruby 1.8.7 with Rails 3.1.x
 * Ruby 1.9.2 with Rails 3.1.x

+Rails 3.0 is also officially supported, but not explicitly tested right now.

-Let me know if you want any other combination supported officially
+Let me know if you want any other combination supported officially.

 ### Versioning ###